slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

     // the current encoding version of the data block
     format_version: uint;

-    // the metadata features that are encoded with each row, in order that they are encoded
+    // the metadata features that are encoded with each row, in declaration order in MetaFeatures
     meta_features: [MetaFeatures];

+    // the time at which this SST was created
+    creation_timestamp: long;
 }
 ```